 - Back and spinal cord injuries

 - Traumatic brain injuries

 Carpentry injuries can be life-altering, and workers deserve compensation for their pain and suffering.
-If you or a loved one is a carpenter who has been injured while on the job, call Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353.
-Our NYC carpenter injury attorneys will review the circumstances of your accident and assist you in filing for workers’ compensation.
+If you or a loved one is a carpenter who has been injured while on the job, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353.
+Our NYC carpenter workers' comp attorneys will review the circumstances of your accident and assist you in filing for workers’ compensation.